8 Strategies to Homeschool A Child with Dysgraphia

 Dysgraphia is a learning disability that affects a person’s handwriting.
 The hallmarks of dysgraphia include the inability to properly space letters, not recognizing the difference between lower and upper case letters, gripping the pencil so hard that the person creates holes in the paper, having trouble expressing thoughts in writing, and actual pain when writing.

 While I am not a doctor or an occupational therapist, I am the mother of three children who live with dysgraphia.
-When my oldest child was diagnosed at the age of 8 we decided to take matters into our own hands, to help her develop the skills necessary to survive in spite of the condition.
-In the 12 years since her diagnosis she has worked hard and has managed to overcome the hurdles caused by dysgraphia.
-I am now teaching two more children with dsygraphia and using the same techniques.
+When my oldest child was diagnosed at the age of 8 we decided to take matters into our own hands (no pun intended), to help her develop the skills necessary to survive in spite of the condition.

 Whether your child has been officially diagnosed or you just suspect dysgraphia, there are many things you can do at home to improve your child’s writing and help alleviate their pain.